 NEW HAMPSHIRE SILVER JACKETS (NH-SJ) - Team meetings and projects: Quarterly meetings are held virtually to discuss ongoing flooding issues in New Hampshire and updates on various studies and projects by the various team members from federal and state agencies.
-The FY22 Stream Gage Project is ongoing with the first gage installed in Beaver Brook in Keene, N.H.
-For more information, go to https://silverjackets.nfrmp.us/State-Teams/New-Hampshire.
+The FY22 Stream Gage Project is ongoing with the first gage installed in Beaver Brook in Keene and an additional gage to be installed in Pelham.
+The FY23 Flood Awareness Webinar Series occurred during Flood Awareness Week in March and was well received by the participants.